What is screening?

 Abdominal aortic aneurysm (AAA) screening

-AAA screening is offered to men in their 65th year to detect abdominal aortic aneurysms (a dangerous swelling in the aorta).
-Men over 65 can self-ref
+AAA screening (a scan) is offered to Men in their 65th year, (see additional meaning below), to detect abdominal aortic aneurysm (a dangerous swelling in the main blood vessel).
+Men older than 65 who missed the scan earlier, can self refer.